MINOS: A Multimodal Evaluation Model for Bidirectional Generation Between Image and Text: Minos

+Several existing multimodal evaluation models\cite{xiong2024llavacritic, wang2025unifiedrewardmodelmultimodal} focuses on increasing the variety and scale of evaluation data, while paying limited attention to rigorous evaluation data quality control.
+Based on prior research\cite{hu-etal-2024-themis}, we argue that evaluation performance depends more on data quality than on data scale, high-quality data Selection and Balance are critical for improving model evaluation capabilities.

+Therefore, we further impose both instance-level and dataset-level quality control strategies.
+We try to obtain high quality evaluation data through Pre-defined Guideline, Consistency Filter and Score Balance, separately, as shown in figure \ref{fig:minos_framework}.

+\textbf{Pre-defined Guideline} Multimodal evaluation models are typically expected to assess a wide range of multimodal tasks, which may differ substantially from one another.
+Even for human evaluators, assessing different multimodal tasks typically requires specialized training to understand both the target task and the corresponding evaluation criterion which explains how to evaluate the model response.
+We therefore believe that, when evaluating a specific multimodal task instance, a multimodal evaluation model must understand both the target task and its associated evaluation criterion.
+Accordingly, we design evaluation guidelines which consists task descriptions and evaluation criterion for each of the six multimodal task categories in our dataset.
+Detailed guidelines are provided in the appendix \ref{sec:detailed_eval_criterion}.

-First, we try to select one evaluation output from the the GPT-generated evaluation output candidates.
-For human-annotated instances which only contain evaluation scores, we perform quality filtering by comparing the GPT-generated scores with human evaluation score, resulting in a filtered subset.
-We refer this quality filtering to as Human Selection.
-Specifically, we sample one result where the GPT-assigned score matches the human score from 10 generated evaluation results.
+\textbf{Consistency Filter} To enhance the evaluation capability of Minos, we first design Consistency Filter method to obtain high-quality evaluation data over \minosraw.
+Specifically, for those raw evaluation multi-response annotations with human evaluation scores, we sample one evaluation result where the GPT-generated score matches the human score from 10 generated evaluation results.
 If none of the ten GPT scores align with the human judgment, the instance is discarded.
-For those datasets that lack human-labeled evaluation data, we randomly select a GPT-generated evaluation output whose score matches the mode of the score in GPT-generated candidates.
+For rest raw evaluation multi-response annotations that lack human-labeled evaluation scores, we first find the mode of the score in GPT-generated output candidates as the labeled evaluation score, and randomly select one evaluation analysis whose corresponding score matches the mode.
+We end up obtain 102k evaluation samples after Consistency Filter stage.

-We then analyzed the overall score distribution of the combination of two filtered datasets and observed a significant imbalance of evaluation scores.
-To address this issue, we manually balanced the score distribution, resulting in the final evaluation data.
-The score distribution of the Full and Filtered data can be seen in Table \ref{table:score_distribution}.
+\textbf{Score Balance} After applying the two preceding quality control procedures, we are able to ensure the quality of individual evaluation instances.
+However, when considered as a whole evaluation dataset, the dataset may still exhibit distributional imbalance.
+We first analyzed the overall score distribution of the combination of the consistency filtered dataset and observed a significant imbalance of evaluation scores as shown in Table \ref{table:score_distribution}.
+To address this issue, we manually balanced the score distribution by random removing some evaluation samples, resulting in the final evaluation dataset \minosfinal.
+The score distribution of the evaluation data can be seen in Table \ref{table:score_distribution}.
+More analysis about data can be seen in appendix \ref{appendix:data_details} and \ref{sec:human_study_res}.